DuolaD/HoYoShade/Readme.md

 ## 〢 Pre-Warning

 > [!Warning]
 > ·The Genshin Impact/Yuanshen game in mainland China has strengthened its identification of mods and cheats by connecting to Tencent's anti-cheating system.
 This means that any mods or cheats are more likely to be identified by HoYoVerse, and consequently, your account is more likely to be banned or face other serious consequences.
 No mod or cheat can guarantee the absolute safety of your game account.
-Although HoYoShade can run on the official servers of HoYoVerse games, it does not guarantee the absolute safety of your game account.If you are worried that your game account will be banned, please consider setting up a private server.
+Although HoYoShade can run on the official servers of HoYoVerse games,it does not guarantee the absolute safety of your game account.If you are worried that your game account will be banned, please consider setting up a private server.
 > ·Before sharing game content with anyone else or streaming, HoYoShade recommends using other mods to hide your game UID and user information, and not to display HoYoShade or other mod interfaces to anyone else.

 > [!NOTE]
-> ·In addition, HoYoShade recommends updating your graphics card and chipset drivers to the latest version (if available) to minimize graphics-related issues prevent game crashes, and receive the latest support from your device manufacturer.
+> · In addition, HoYoShade recommends updating your graphics card and chipset drivers to the latest version (if available) to minimize graphics-related issues prevent game crashes, and receive the latest support from your device manufacturer.
+> · We do not recommend running HoYoShade on official servers.
+> · We do not recommend using the Beta client to run HoYoShade on official servers to avoid the risk of confidentiality agreement breaches/violations/illegal activities/economic losses for all HoYoShade developers/secondary developers and yourself.
 > ·Contributors to the HoYoShade repository and all contributors who have developed based on HoYoShade will not be responsible for any consequences that may occur when running HoYoShade on the official servers of HoYoVerse games.

 ## 〢 Support games list

 > [!NOTE]
 > ·For the Private Server player, If the corresponding client required by the private server appears in the list of supported games, that means HoYoShade can support it.
+> ·For the Beta client of MiHoYo/HoYoVerse developers aimed at testers after the public test (usually the client version number is: current version number.5.X), HoYoShade can theoretically provide injection and operation support.
+However, we do not recommend using the Beta client to run HoYoShade on official servers to avoid the risk of confidentiality agreement breaches/violations/illegal activities/economic losses for all HoYoShade developers/secondary developers and yourself.
 > ·For games that don't appear in the list of supported games, you can try to inject HoYoShade by choosing to use a game already supported in the injector or selecting Custom Inject in the developer options.
+> ·HoYoShade supports simultaneous injection with other mainstream mods without any conflict issues.
+However, please note and ensure that there are no conflicts between other game mods.

 | Client | Tested | Support | Game Version restrictions |
 | --- | --- | --- | --- |